sayeemabdullah/Redux-React-Cribsheet/README.md

 ```

-So we are exporting a const with the same value so that we don’t do any mistakes while typing the `type` parameter.
+So we are exporting a const with the same value so that we don’t do any mistakes while typing or we can say we are using that as a constant.
 This `appleTypes` is just a part of the file structure.
 We can also not use it if we want.

 ___